What Pastries Were Invented in France?

 Tarte Tatin

-The upside-down apple tart was not a new idea at that time, as Carême had already written about it in one of his books.
+Interestingly, the concept of an upside-down apple tart was not entirely new, as Carême had already mentioned it in one of his books.

 Tarte Tatin